 Independent versus restricted advice: What's the difference?

-Here we outline the differences between IFAs and restricted advisers and examine which one is right for you.
+We outline the differences between independent and restricted advisers and examine which is right for you.

-Firstly, independent and restricted advisers essentially do the same thing - provide expert advice to individuals and businesses on how they can reach their financial goals.
+Firstly, independent and restricted advisers essentially do the same thing - provide expert advice to individuals and businesses on how to reach their financial goals.

 What's more, both are authorised and regulated by the Financial Conduct Authority to provide financial advice, and the minimum qualification criteria (Level 4 Diploma) applies to all financial advisers regardless of their status.

-The similarities end, however, when it comes to the access they have to products and providers.
+The similarities end, however, when it comes to their access to products and providers.

 Let's look at a definition of each: